deaneboone17/paymentech-chargeback-automation-pipeline/README.md

 ## 🔄 Current Status

-As of April 2025, this pipeline is actively in production and adaptable to other high-compliance submission workflows (e.g. legal, collections, or B2B settlements).
+As of November 2024, this pipeline is actively in production and adaptable to other high-compliance submission workflows (e.g. legal, collections, or B2B settlements).

 ---